The 12 Hallmarks of Aging in Dogs, Explained

 Movement and Weight: the Most Underrated Natural Anti-inflammatories

-Movement is one of the most underestimated anti-inflammatory tools because it feels too ordinary to count.
-Yet regular, appropriate exercise supports overall health and can help manage inflammation, in part by reducing obesity risk and keeping joints moving.
-The key word is appropriate: the right amount for your dog’s age, body condition, and orthopedic history.
+Movement is the most underrated anti-inflammatory because it feels too ordinary to count.
+Regular, appropriate exercise supports overall health and helps manage inflammation, partly by keeping weight down and joints moving.
+The key word is appropriate — the right amount for your dog's age, body condition, and orthopedic history.

 Home Comfort: Floors, Bedding, Temperature, and Routine